pzanchuk/Site-Rebuild/README.md

 * _Alternatively, to clone the repository, type "git clone https://github.com/pzanchuk/Site-Rebuild in the terminal".
 (Note!: git, node.js should be installed on your PC).
 For more information visit GitHub Help section Cloning a repository from GitHub: https://github.com/pzanchuk/Site-Rebuild
 * _Angular mast be installed._
-* _To run the project in browser: navigate to ../Site-Rebuild and run these lines to restore files "npm install", then "ng serve".
+* _To run the project in browser: navigate in terminal to ../Site-Rebuild and run these lines to restore files "npm install", then "ng serve".
 Project will be loaded at a http://localhost:4200/_

 ## Support and contact details